jinmingjian/seed/README.md

 # SEED(Scala Eclipse Effort for Development )

 ## Notice
-** This project has been abandoned for kinds of reasons, although I hope that it could light the related projects in some time and in some extent. **
+**This project has been abandoned for kinds of reasons, although I hope that it could light the related projects in some time or in some extent.**

 ## News
 2011.10.06 Great Moment:) The SEED reached the first milestone, M0.